-With the exception of Ed.L.D. candidates, an HGSE degree candidate may, by petitioning the Associate Dean for Academic Programs, obtain academic credit only (not financial credit) toward the degree for selected courses taken within three years of matriculation.
+With the exception of Ed.L.D. candidates, an HGSE degree candidate may, by petitioning the Director for Master's Studies or Director for Doctoral Studies, obtain academic credit only (not financial credit) toward the degree for selected courses taken within three years of matriculation.